alecamar/CV_old/My_CV.md

 ___

 <h3>Employment</h3>
-2018-current: Assistant Professor, Nature Science Centre, Federal University of São Carlos, Lagoa do Sino
+2018-current: Assistant Professor, Nature Science Centre, Federal University of São Carlos, Lagoa do Sino <p>

+2017-2018: Posdoc at the Genetics, Conservation and Evolutive Biology Department at the National Institute for Amazonian Research (GCBEV/INPA)

 <br>